O Primeiro Passo para a Independência da Bahia

-The First Step towards the Independence of Bahia (O Primeiro Passo para a Independência da Bahia) is the title of two similar paintings by the Brazilian artist Antônio Parreiras, recalling the initial movements of the struggle for the Independence of Bahia, which took place in the then village of Cachoeira, at the end of 1820.
+The First Step towards the Independence of Bahia (O Primeiro Passo para a Independência da Bahia) is the title of two similar 1931 oil paintings by the Brazilian artist Antônio Parreiras, recalling the initial actions of the struggle for the Independence of Bahia, which took place in the then village of Cachoeira at the end of 1820.

 History

 Hired on October 24, 1928, by the government of the State of Bahia, then represented by the Secretary of the Interior, Justice and Education, Prisco Paraizo, with Vital Soares as governor, Parreiras was supposed to record on screen the events that occurred on June 25, 1822, when the fighting effectively began in Bahia.

 For the work, the painter would receive 50 contos de réis from the government, and was given historical material on which to base the allegory.
 The commission also specified that "...the scene will be painted on site and recreated with the utmost fidelity, and the characters who distinguished themselves in such a glorious moment will be portrayed when there is a portrait or documents that serve as guidance for this purpose."

 Parreiras conceived the work to allow for the integration, on the same plane of the scene, of buildings that are arranged differently in reality.
-The most poignant scene in the painting, in the foreground in the lower right corner, depicts the agony of Tambor Soledade, an episode considered mythical, rescued by an officer.
+The most poignant scene in the painting, in the foreground in the lower right corner, depicts the agony of Tambor Soledade, an episode considered mythical, who is rescued by an officer.

 The main painting, commissioned by the Bahia state government, is in the Rio Branco Palace; the other, smaller one, is in the Cachoeira City Council.
 The two paintings have slight differences, and some subsequent adjustments were made.